Progressive Masked Refinement Self-supervised Learning for Low-Dose CT Denoising: Experiments

-We further demonstrate the effectiveness of the proposed method on a representative pelvis slice, as shown in Fig. \ref{LDCT_fig}.
+To further demonstrate the effectiveness of the proposed method, we present representative pelvis and chest slices in Fig. \ref{LDCT_fig} and Fig. \ref{LDCT_chest_fig}, respectively.
 The proposed approach achieves superior noise suppression while preserving sharp anatomical boundaries and fine structural details, yielding results that are visually closest to the NDCT reference.
 In contrast, other methods, particularly self-supervised approaches, as well as certain supervised models such as Swin-Unet and Cycle-GAN, exhibit noticeable residual noise or introduce smoothing artifacts that degrade structural fidelity.
 It demonstrates that our progressive $\mathcal{J}$-invariant learning effectively balances noise removal and detail preservation without relying on paired NDCT data.